Bradfield/algos/trees/examples-of-trees.md

 </html>
 ```

+Here in the tree that corresponds to each of the HTML tags used to
+create the page.

-![Figure 3: A Tree Corresponding to the Markup Elements of a Web
+![A Tree Corresponding to the Markup Elements of a Web
 Page](figures/htmltree.png)

 The HTML source code and the tree accompanying the source illustrate